-(c) it carries out the same business as the issuer of asset-referenced tokens or is a holder of asset-referenced tokens, consultant, adviser, delegatee, outsourcee, service providers or other supplier including subcontractors of the issuer of asset-referenced tokens.
+(c) it carries out the same business as the issuer of asset-referenced tokens or is a consultant, adviser, delegatee, outsourcee, service provider or other supplier, including subcontractors of the issuer of asset-referenced tokens and it can be reasonably deemed from objective circumstances that there may be a conflict of interests with the issuer of asset-referenced tokens.

-3. For the purposes of paragraph 1, point (a), issuers of asset-referenced tokens shall take into account the following situations or relationships where the connected person:
+3. For the purposes of paragraph 1, point (a), issuers of asset-referenced tokens shall take into account at least the following situations or relationships where the connected person: